dotnet/docs/docs/core/runtime-config/garbage-collector.md

 #### Name

 - Specifies the name of a GC native library that the runtime loads in place of the default GC implementation.
-The behavior changed in .NET 9 with the introduction of the GCPath config.
+The behavior changed in .NET 9 with the introduction of the **Path** config.
 In .NET 8 and prior -\
 \
 If only a name of the library is specified, the library has to reside in the same directory as the .NET runtime (*coreclr.dll* on Windows, *libcoreclr.so* on Linux, or *libcoreclr.dylib* on OSX).\
 \